 - 2.6 The Key Issues that have been identified for the Ashton area are set out below.
-These have been informed by work completed as part of the Ashton Village Questionnaire 2015 (Figure 2); from the assessment of the evidence base and the policy review undertaken; the Steering Group and consultations held [insert details]. - 2.7 The key issues identified by the Steering Group for the ANDP are: - ☐ Management of future housing growth, where that growth should take place and the type and design of new homes; - ☐ Management of key environmental assets in the neighbourhood area e.g. - heritage assets, landscape, the area's tranquillity and public views; Protection and enhancement of key open spaces, such as the village's Greens;
+These have been informed by work completed as part of the Ashton Village Questionnaire 2015 (Figure 2); from the assessment of the evidence base and the policy review undertaken; the work of the Steering Group and the consultations held during the plan's preparation. - 2.7 The Key Issues identified by the Steering Group for the ANDP are: - ☐ Management of future housing growth, where that growth should take place and the type and design of new homes; - ☐ Management of key environmental assets in the neighbourhood area e.g.

-- □ Traffic and transport, in particular, speeding and limited public transport; □ Protection and enhancement of community facilities; □ Protection and enhancement of key recreation assets e.g. the play area and allotments; - ☐ Support for appropriate levels and types of local business growth in what remains a rural area. - 2.8 We know to a large degree that these issues are those of most concern to residents of the area.
+- heritage assets, landscape, the area's tranquillity and public views; - Protection and enhancement of key open spaces, such as the village's Greens; - ☐ Traffic and transport, in particular, speeding and limited access to public transport; - ☐ Protection and enhancement of community facilities; - ☐ Protection and enhancement of key recreation assets e.g. the play area and allotments; - ☐ Support for appropriate levels and types of local business growth in what remains a rural area. - 2.8 We know to a large degree that these issues are those of most concern to residents of the area.
 When asked to prioritise issues the following were identified in our Questionnaire Survey.